 Black and White Ball

 Host a chic affair under the stars in a black-and-white palette.
-Send formal invitations and request that guests dress on-theme and decorate your space accordingly.
+Send formal invitations, request that guests dress on-theme, and decorate your space accordingly.

-Whatever theme you choose, your local climate will play a big role in how you plan for a backyard New Year’s Eve party.
+Whatever theme you choose, your local climate will play a significant role in your party planning.

 If the weather is warm, try the following tactics to keep the party atmosphere pleasant.

-• Umbrellas and Tents – Provide shade or respite from rain with well-placed umbrellas and tents.
-Plus, these are perfect spots for outdoor misters and fans.
+• Umbrellas and tents: Well-placed umbrellas and tents provide shade and shelter, and they’re perfect spots for outdoor misters and fans.

-• Retractable Screens – These will add privacy and block any wind or rain.
+• Retractable screens: These will add privacy and block wind or rain.

 If the weather is chilly, you’ll need plenty of insulating layers and heat sources.
 Here are some ways to give your guests a warm welcome:

-• Fire Pit Table – If you don’t want to build a fire, a fire pit table is a good alternative.
-It’s safe, low-maintenance, and made to handle the elements.
+• Fire pit table: This is a good alternative if you want to avoid building a fire.
+It's safe, low-maintenance, and made to handle the elements.
 Plus, a fire pit table offers plenty of space for trays of hot chocolate with roasted marshmallows.

-• Heat Lamps – Heat lamps are adjustable and easy to maintain, just like fire pit tables.
-Place several around your outdoor furniture so everyone can stay nice and warm together.
+• Heat lamps: Heat lamps are adjustable and easy to maintain, just like fire pit tables.
+Place several around your outdoor furniture so everyone can stay comfortable and cozy.

 Pick Your Party Decor